hope-mdy-geo/new/README.md

 Zawgyi font is the most popular font and the predominant typeface used for Burmese language text on websites.
 It is a font with  only Burmese characters.
 It is also known as Zawgyi-one or Zawgyi1 font although updated versions of this font were not named Zawgyi-two.
 Although some of the code points are similar to the Myanmar script as encoded in Unicode, the font does not correspond to the correct Unicode encoding.
 	Win font is typing such as Zawgyi font.
 It is stored in English letters, called “ASCII FONT”.
 We will see as English letters without Win font software.

-	To convert the same script written in different Myanmar language font using this application.
+-To convert the same script written in different Myanmar language font using this application.
-	To assist users more easily and conveniently in translation.
+-To assist users more easily and conveniently in translation.
-	To provide the basic grammar rules or sequence ordering of the Zawgyi, Unicode, and Wincode.
+-To provide the basic grammar rules or sequence ordering of the Zawgyi, Unicode, and Wincode.
-	To describe a system that translates between three Myanmar language font with each other.
+-To describe a system that translates between three Myanmar language font with each other.
-	To understand concept and technology associated web design, python, and web pages (e.g_Heroku, Github, etc.)
+-To understand concept and technology associated web design, python, and web pages (e.g_Heroku, Github, etc.)
-	To convert from one Myanmar language font to another font with “Universal Font Converter” computerized system in a short time.
+-To convert from one Myanmar language font to another font with “Universal Font Converter” computerized system in a short time.

 ###	Structure of Myanmar Language